|

 I am trying to be positive, and the support and love I have received

+are invaluable."
 It is certain--fashion’s golden girl has

 fallen from grace.
 While the few and far in between, like French fashion